sagemath/trac_to_gh/Issue 6873.md

 # Issue 6873: *huge* bug in multivariate polynomial substitution

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6873

 Original creator: was